JoshuaMichaelHall-Tech/terminal-setup-foundation/docs/user-guide.md

 ---

-This user guide should help you get started with your mouseless development environment.
+This user guide should help you get started with your enhanced mouseless development environment.
 As you become more familiar with the tools, you'll discover additional features and shortcuts to further enhance your workflow.